 Normally, tear production decreases with age.
 Dry eyes symptoms are more common in women, especially after the age of menopause, but they can occur at any age in both men and women.
 Dry eye can also be associated with arthritis or Sjogren’s syndrome.

 The most common cause of Dry Eye Disease is meibomian gland dysfunction.
 The meibomian glands produce the lipid layer of the tear film, which prevents the premature evaporation of tears.
 Meibomian gland dysfunction leads to inflammation of the gland.
 This may lead to blurred vision, eye pain, redness, and in some cases swollen eyelids.
-Environment may play a role in evaporation – dry eye with staring (i.e., computer work, long distance driving or reading) may exacerbate symptoms.
+The environment may play a role in evaporation – dry eye with staring (i.e., computer work, long-distance driving or reading) may exacerbate symptoms.